Michsior14/ha-venta/README.md

 # ha-venta

+>[Most devices](https://github.com/Michsior14/ha-venta/discussions/77) **produced** after 12/2024 (even old models) are using tuya infrastructure exclusively and are **not supported** by this project.
+It's safe to assume that in comming months the rest of the product line will switch too.
+If you have such device, please use [local](https://github.com/xZetsubou/hass-localtuya) or [official](https://www.home-assistant.io/integrations/tuya/) Tuya integration.

 A Home Assistant custom Integration for Venta devices (protocol: v0, v2, v3) with wifi module.

 The following Venta device are currently tested and supported: